DChandlerP/CIPP_US_Notes/README.md

     * **Lessons-Learned Review:** A thorough review, ideally led by an **independent facilitator**, to improve procedures.
     * **Evidence Retention:** Identifying internal and external retention requirements (U.S. federal agencies must retain records for at least **three years**).

+### 4.1 FTC Data Breach Response Guidelines
+The FTC framework for private sector response includes:
+* **Preliminary Step - Confirm the Breach:** Verify the fact of a breach through technical analysis.
+* **Step 1 - Secure Operations & Containment:** Assemble a response team, secure physical areas, take equipment offline to stop data loss, and maintain evidence.
+* **Step 2 - Analyze & Fix Vulnerabilities:** Re-evaluate 3rd-party providers, review data segmentation, and create a communication plan.
+* **Step 3 - Notify Appropriate Parties:**
+    * **Notification Content:** Generally includes what happened, contact info, and steps the individual can take to mitigate risk.
+    * **Special Cases:** If health info is involved, media and HHS may require notification.
+* **Step 4 - Proactive Steps:** Conduct 3rd-party audits and analyze weaknesses to avoid future repeats.

 ### Incident Response Plan Documentation
 * **Policy:** The high-level cornerstone, approved by top management, assigning authority and roles.
 It should be relatively timeless (e.g., defining scope, roles, severity scheme).
 * **Procedures and Playbooks:** *Procedures* provide detailed, tactical information. *Playbooks* describe step-by-step responses for **specific types of incidents** (e.g., "Web Server Defacement," "Breach of PII").
 Playbooks are not a substitute for professional judgment.

+### 4.2 OMB Framework (Federal Agencies)
+The 2017 OMB guidelines provide a seven-step structure for federal agency response:
+1. Create a breach response team.
+2. Identify applicable privacy compliance documentation.
+3. Share information to understand the extent of the breach.
+4. Determine reporting requirements.
+5. Assess risk of harm to individuals.
+6. Mitigate risk of harm.
+7. Notify affected individuals.

 ### Data Breach Notification
 * **U.S. Requirements:** The U.S. lacks a single federal law for broad breach notification, but **every state has its own data breach notification law**.